rehierl/abstract-properties-code/readme.md

 This repository is in regards to the **abstract-properties** repository.

-* The source code is partially contained in **chapter 17**.
+* The source code in this repository is partially contained in the abstract-properties repository.
-* This repository suggests that the concept of scopes does work.
+* This repository shows that interval-based scopes do work.

 Note that the source code in this repository can be executed using the [Visual Studio Code](https://code.visualstudio.com/)